-Is the key difference between P1/P3 and Strategic Business Leader the fact that SBL does not ask for a particular model or framework and should they be used at all in the answers?
+As Strategic Business Leader does not ask for a particular model or framework should they be used at all in the answers?

-Models will not ordinarily be named in Strategic Business Leader, but that is not the only difference.
-SBL is more practical rather than a demonstration of knowledge of the syllabus.
+Models will not ordinarily be named in Strategic Business Leader exams because the exam is more practical rather than a demonstration of knowledge of the syllabus.

-Although the models/frameworks are not specifically given in the requirements, they should be used to help structure the answer and also help to observe what is missing in the answer.
+Although the models/frameworks are not specifically given in the requirements, they should be used to help structure the answer and also to help observe what is missing in the answer.
 Students will not get extra technical and professional marks for naming the model nor lose technical marks for discussing the model.
-They may lose professional marks if they unnecessarily discuss the model/framework rather than using it appropriately to complete the task required.
-A key difference between P1/P3 and SBL is the inclusion of 20% Professional Skills marks in addition to the 80% technical marks.
+They may lose professional marks if they unnecessarily discuss the model/framework rather than use it appropriately to complete the task required.

 Should Strategic Business Leader be taken after or before other Strategic Professional option exams?

 Preferably before the options, although ACCA is flexible on this and it depends on individual preference.

 The technical content of Strategic Business Leader develops all the technical content of applied knowledge and skills while options exams develop specific knowledge and skills.
 Therefore it makes technical sense to do SBL immediately after doing the Applied Skills examinations before choosing to develop your own specific skills further in the options.

 There are some differences, but also some similarities.
 The differences are in the scope of the information provided and the scope of the tasks.